wdimmy/DatalogMTL_Practical_Reasoning/README.md

 print_dataset(D)
 ````

-The above code snippets shows at most 10 rounds of rule applicatioins and the flag represents whether
+The above code snippet shows how to run at most 10 rounds of rule applicatioins, and the flag represents whether
-it reaches to the fixed point.
+the materialisation reaches the fixed point.
 The derived facts will be kept in D.

 ###### Automata
 ```python